Koziad/visualm-5/README.md

 INSERT INTO `app_config` (`key_name`, `value`) VALUES ('logo_path', 'assets/images/HvAlogo.png');
 ```
 The configuration can later be changed in the admin panel of the application in the frontend.

+**Running the back-end application**

+After setting all the properties.
+You can run the app locally using `mvn spring-boot:run -Dspring-boot.run.profiles=dev` from the terminal

 ***
 ### Members
 The application was developed by second year Software Engineering students at the University of Applied Sciences of Amsterdam.